-Our marine segment income from operations for the first quarter of 2020 was \$33.9 million, an increase of 20.4 million or 151.0% as compared to the first quarter of 2019.
-The increase in profitability was related to strong results in our core resale activity principally driven by market volatility and higher fuel prices resulting from the shift to very low sulfur fuel oil due to the implementation of the IMO 2020 regulations, partially offset by a higher provision for bad debt, as compared to the first quarter of 2019.
+Our marine segment income from operations for the first six months of 2020 was \$47.2 million, an increase of \$23.6 million, as compared to the first six months of 2019.
+The increase in marine segment operating income was related to higher profitability in our core resale business, principally driven by higher fuel prices during the first two months of 2020 resulting from the shift to very low sulfur fuel oil, as mandated by the IMO 2020 regulations that went into effect on January 1, 2020.
+The increase in profitability was partially offset by the global office footprint rationalization impairment charge, as well as a higher provision for bad debt, as compared to 2019.

-Corporate overhead costs not charged to the business segments for the first quarter of 2020 were \$17.8 million, a decrease of \$1.9 million, or 9.7%, as compared to the first quarter of 2019, primarily attributable to a decrease in incentive compensation.
+Corporate overhead costs not charged to the business segments for the first six months of 2020 were \$37.9 million, a decrease of \$2.0 million, or 5%, as compared to the first six months of 2019, primarily attributable to a reduction in compensation costs.

 Non-Operating Expenses, net.
-For the first quarter of 2020, we had non-operating expenses of \$13.2 million, a decrease of \$5.8 million as compared to the first quarter of 2019, driven principally by a reduction in interest expenses and fees associated with our receivable purchase programs.
+For the first six months of 2020, we had non-operating expenses, net of \$28.1 million, a decrease of \$8.5 million as compared to the first six months of 2019 driven principally by a reduction in interest expenses and fees associated with our receivable purchase programs partly offset by foreign currency transaction loss.

 Income Taxes.
-For the first quarter of 2020, our effective income tax rate was 27.7% and our income tax provision was \$16.0 million, as compared to an effective income tax rate of 27.3% and an income tax provision of \$14.0 million for the first quarter of 2019.
-The higher effective income tax rate was primarily related to differences in certain one-time discrete items and the results of our subsidiaries in tax jurisdictions with different tax rates, offset by the favorable effect of the adoption of the base erosion and anti-abuse minimum tax proposed regulations released on December 2, 2019.
-See Note 8.
-Income Taxes within this 10-Q Report for additional information.
+For the first six months of 2020, our income tax provision was \$23.7 million and our effective income tax rate was 43%, as compared to an income tax provision of \$34.0 million and an effective income tax rate of 31% for the first six months of 2019.
+The lower tax provision was a result of our lower income before income taxes, while the higher effective income tax rate was primarily related to differences in certain one-time discrete items and the results of our subsidiaries in tax jurisdictions with different tax rates.

 Net Income Attributable to Noncontrolling Interest.
-For the first quarter of 2020, net income attributable to noncontrolling interest was \$0.2 million compared to \$0.1 million for the first quarter of 2019.
+For the first six months of 2020, net loss attributable to noncontrolling interest was \$0.2 million, compared to net income of \$0.7 million for the first six months of 2019.

 Net Income Attributable to World Fuel and Diluted Earnings per Common Share.
-For the first quarter of 2020, we had a net income attributable to World Fuel of \$41.4 million and diluted earnings per common share of \$0.63 as compared to net income attributable to World Fuel of \$37.2 million and diluted earnings per common share of \$0.55 for the first quarter of 2019.
+For the first six months of 2020, we had a net income of \$31.2 million and diluted earnings per common share of \$0.48 as compared to net income of \$74.2 million and diluted earnings per common share of \$1.10 for the first six months of 2019.